harshitha-bhagaje/projects/location/setup/guides/build.md

 After creating a pull request, fill in the template and wait for all workflows to execute.
 Address any issues if a workflow fails before merging into the main branch.

-Note: We removed Ollama and chat.cy.ts in the actions.
+Note: We removed Ollama and chat.cy.ts in the actions. [changelog](https://github.com/datascape/open-webui/blob/gha-test/.github/CHANGELOG-workflow.md).
-See our [changelog](https://github.com/datascape/open-webui/blob/gha-test/.github/CHANGELOG-workflow.md).
-And a [workflow PR](https://github.com/ModelEarth/projects/pull/7) with these changes initially applied in datascape.